HaNguyen37/Data-Analytics-in-SQL/README.md

 ![image](https://user-images.githubusercontent.com/103098013/161942673-8970bbd4-54cb-4751-9254-a75f82ee11bd.png)

 (Note: As Null Values account for about 14% in columns of gender and birthyear, the demographic analysis results might bias)

+**Analysing Data**

+Now the data is stored appropriately and has been prepared for analysis.
+Next step is analysing the Cyclistic historical bike trip data to identify trends.

+Calculations:
+	- Number of rides by users in 2019
+	- The mean of ride length, The average ride length by riders
+	- Number of rides for all user types by hour, by day of week, and by month

+		-- Calculate number of riders in 2019

+		SELECT usertype, count(*) as Number_of_rides
+		FROM `portfolio-346202.2019_divvy_tripdata.2019_tripdata_cleaned`
+		GROUP BY usertype;

+		Row	usertype	Number_of_rides
+		1	 Subscriber	 2937360
+		2	 Customer	 880631

+		-- Calculate number of rides by Subscriber riders' gender

+		SELECT gender, count(*) as Number_of_Subscribers
+		From `portfolio-346202.2019_divvy_tripdata.2019_tripdata_cleaned`
+		WHERE usertype = "Subscriber"
+		Group By gender;

+		Row	gender	Number_of_Subscribers
+		1	unknown	 22751
+		2	Male	 2188071
+		3	Female	 726538